ajslater/codex/SEARCH.md

 ## Xapian QueryParser

 Codex uses the Xapian search backend to execute your text search queries.
 Xapian operates much like other familiar search engines.
-As such, only some special features are documented on this page.
+As such, I document only some special features on this page.
 I encourage users looking to understand its full power to read the
 **[Xapian Query Parser Syntax documentation](https://xapian.org/docs/queryparser.html)**.